UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/Part2.md

 ##### Option 1: Using MinGW-w64

+**Note** If you prefer a video guide, you can watch [this](https://youtu.be/oC69vlWofJQ?si=a0AU2jNLOmpdxHvc)

 1. **Download MSYS2**:
    - Go to the [MSYS2 Website](https://www.msys2.org/) and download the installer.

 2. **Install MSYS2**:
    - Run the installer and follow the instructions.
-   - Open the MSYS2 terminal from the Start menu.
+   - Open the MSYS2 terminal from the Start menu.(Or use the MSYS terminal that appears)

 3. **Update Package Database**: